OpenDFM/MULTI-Benchmark/README.md

 ## 📖 Overview

-Rapid progress in multimodal large language models (MLLMs) highlights the need to introduce challenging yet realistic benchmarks to the academic community, while existing benchmarks primarily focus on understanding simple natural images and short context.
-In this paper, we present***MULTI***, as a cutting-edge benchmark for evaluating MLLMs on understanding complex tables and images, and reasoning with long context. **MULTI** provides multimodal inputs and requires responses that are either precise or open-ended, reflecting real-life examination styles. **MULTI** includes over 18,000 questions and challenges MLLMs with a variety of tasks, ranging from formula derivation to image detail analysis and cross-modality reasoning.
-We also introduce***MULTI-Elite***, a 500-question selected hard subset, and ***MULTI-Extend***, with more than 4,500 external knowledge context pieces.
-Our evaluation indicates significant potential for MLLM advancement, with GPT-4V achieving a **63.7%** accuracy rate on **MULTI**, in contrast to other MLLMs scoring between **28.5%** and **55.3%**. **MULTI** serves not only as a robust evaluation platform but also paves the way for the development of expert-level AI.
+The rapid development of multimodal large language models (MLLMs) raises the question of how they compare to human performance.
+While existing datasets often feature synthetic or overly simplistic tasks, some models have already surpassed human expert baselines.
+In this paper, we present **MULTI**, a Chinese multimodal dataset derived from authentic examination questions.
+Comprising over 18,000 carefully selected and refined questions, **MULTI** evaluates models using real-world examination standards, encompassing image-text comprehension, complex reasoning, and knowledge recall.
+Additionally, We also introduce **MULTI-Elite**, a 500-question selected hard subset, and **MULTI-Extend** with more than 4,500 external knowledge context pieces for testing in-context learning capabilities. **MULTI** serves not only as a robust evaluation platform but also paves the way for the development of expert-level AI.

 ## ⏬ Download